sheagcraig/sheagcraig.github.io/_posts/2016-01-26-configuring-and-reconfiguring-the-default-mail-reader-self-service-through-munki-and-a-tale-of-woe.markdown

 {% gist sheagcraig/16e9d6a01406de06c524 set_outlook_default_handler.py %}
 {% gist sheagcraig/16e9d6a01406de06c524 set_outlook_default_handler.pkginfo %}

+Both tasks use outset to run the script.
+The default handler settings only work if they are run as the user to which the setting should apply.
+The initial configuration to Outlook is done with a login-once script, which runs the script only once per user, when they log in.
+The reset script uses outset's new on demand execution type to run immediately as the current console user.

 Setting the mail handler back after you've set it the first time is a little more involved, mostly because we don't want to just kill loginwindow like a savage.
 I had timed Alert class already lying around from [this